Sunday talks and study forums

 The Lodge programme takes up the writings of two of the most active founders of the Theosophical Society, H. P. Blavatsky and William Q Judge, along with those of Robert Crosbie, the founder of the ULT.

-The influence of the Theosophical movement brought to Western thought the largely Eastern ideas like karma and reincarnation.
-Theosophy introduced practices such as meditation, and the then-radical concepts of the interconnectedness between all forms of life and the principles of non-violent resistance.
-These developments have gradually become better understood and accepted, for instance giving rise to the modern study and appreciation of consciousness as a subject of great importance to man’s wellbeing, freedom and future development.
+The influence of the Theosophical movement brought to Western thought the largely Eastern ideas of karma and reincarnation.
+Theosophy introduced practices such as meditation, and the then-radical concepts of the interconnectedness between all forms of life, and the principles of non-violence.
+These developments have gradually became better understood and are now widely accepted and have given rise to the modern study and appreciation of consciousness as a subject of importance to man’s wellbeing and his future development.

-Robert Crosbie, a pupil of the founders, started the ULT in 1909 because he wished to see their work continued along the same lines and with the same ideals.
-Therefore the programme of the ULT remains faithful to these pioneers whose writings remain the most reliable and trusted source of this perennial and well-evolved system.
+Robert Crosbie was a direct pupil of the two founders and started the ULT in 1909 because he wished to see their work continued along the same lines and with the same ideals.
+The programme of the ULT remains faithful to these pioneers whose writings remain the most reliable and trusted source of this perennial and perfectly-evolved system.

 All serious enquirers are encouraged to get in touch or come to attend the meetings.